japila-books/kafka-internals/docs/controller/KafkaController.md

 ```

 [[checkAndTriggerAutoLeaderRebalance-candidatePartitions]]
-With the imbalance ratio greater than the desired ratio (per <<kafka-properties.adoc#leader.imbalance.per.broker.percentage, leader.imbalance.per.broker.percentage>> configuration property with the default: `10%`), `checkAndTriggerAutoLeaderRebalance` <<onPreferredReplicaElection, onPreferredReplicaElection>> for...FIXME (with <<kafka-controller-ControllerEvent-PreferredReplicaLeaderElection.adoc#AutoTriggered, AutoTriggered>> election type).
+With the imbalance ratio greater than the desired ratio (per <<kafka-properties.md#leader.imbalance.per.broker.percentage, leader.imbalance.per.broker.percentage>> configuration property with the default: `10%`), `checkAndTriggerAutoLeaderRebalance` <<onPreferredReplicaElection, onPreferredReplicaElection>> for...FIXME (with <<ControllerEvent-PreferredReplicaLeaderElection.md#AutoTriggered, AutoTriggered>> election type).

 NOTE: `checkAndTriggerAutoLeaderRebalance` is used exclusively when `KafkaController` is requested to <<processAutoPreferredReplicaLeaderElection, processAutoPreferredReplicaLeaderElection>>.